anthony-zhou/verdant-leaf/about.md

 ---
 # About page

-This page tells you a little bit about me
+This site is a publication platform made by, for, and of high school students.